rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * **`anti_block_threshold`** (double)

-  If the anti angle of the friction wheel exceeds `anti_block_threshold` (in rad), it means that friction wheel reverse success.
+  If the anti angle of the friction wheel exceeds `anti_block_threshold` (in rad), it means that friction wheel reverse successfully.

 * **`qd_10`, `qd_15`, `qd_18`, `qd_30`** (double)